Budesonide sustained-release capsulesPronunciation

 Treating mild to moderate Crohn disease and maintaining remission for up to 3 months.
 It may also be used for other conditions as determined by your doctor.

-Budesonide sustained-release capsules is a corticosteroid.
+Budesonide sustained-release capsules are a corticosteroid.
 It works by decreasing inflammation.

 Do NOT use budesonide sustained-release capsules if: